Gambling in Omaha, Nebraska: 19th century

-20th century to present
+The 20th century to present

 After Tom Dennison died in the early 1930s, the city's criminal gambling element came under control of Italian American mobsters.
 Anthony Marcella became boss of Omaha's crime organization, including gambling, around in 1931.
 In 1959, he was convicted on charges of narcotics and tax evasion.
 Anthony Joseph Biase was the next boss, lasting only until the next year when he was sentenced to 15 years in prison.
 Afterwards, he maintained a low profile, and was never indicted again.

 In the 1930s and 40s, Carter Lake became a gambling hot spot, as law enforcement was limited and because of its important location.
 At The Chez Paree, you "could listen to Sophie Tucker, have the best prime rib in town and enjoy a gambling raid or two."
 Patrons could "bet on any horse race in the United States," and the business was described as "the most active casino between Chicago and the West Coast.

 The liberalization of Iowa gambling laws in the late 1980s was followed by the opening of the Bluffs Run Greyhound Park in 1986.
 By 2005, Council Bluffs was the 19th largest casino market in the U.S., with revenue equaling nearly $434 million.
 Today, the city's Ameristar Casino is Iowa's largest riverboat.

 In 2004, Omaha state Senator Ernie Chambers and U.S. Representative Tom Osborne of Hastings co-authored an editorial opposing a set of initiatives that would have allowed casino gambling and slot machines in Nebraska.

 In 2020, the state of Nebraska voted to expand gambling with Initiatives 429, 430, and 431.
 Despite a campaign against the initiatives led by Osbourne and then-Governor Pete Ricketts, the measure passed nearly 2-to-1.